Deep Drawing Operation in Sheet Metal

 Cup Formation using Round sheet metal Blank

-Blank size for the deep drawing sheet metal part is calculated in the following steps.
+You can calculate the blank size for the deep drawing sheet metal part in the following steps.

 Step-1: Calculate Blank Surface Area